-Soakage devices such as soak pits and soak holes, filter strips, infiltration trenches/basins, permeable paving, green roofs, and tree pits can also be considered for managing stormwater from roofs, parking areas, and roads
+Soakage devices such as soak pits and soak holes, filter strips, infiltration trendnes/basins, permeable paving, green roofs, and tree pits can also be considered for managing stormwater from roofs, parking areas, and roads.

-Specific matters to be considered in soakage system design include:
+Specific matters to be considered in soakage system design incide:

-- (a) Capacity adequate for a 10% AEP event; - (b) Rate of soakage determined through a soakage test with an appropriate reduction factor (at least 0.5) applied to accommodate loss of parformance over time; - (c) Capacity to accommodate the maxi num potential impermeable area; - (d) Overland flow paths to accommodate flows in excess of the design storm; - (e) Confirmation that the soakar, cystem will not have an adverse effect on surrounding land and properties from land stability, seepage, or overland flow issues; - (f) Soakage system to be located above static groundwater level; - (g) Pre-treatment acvice to minimise silt ingress may be required; - (h) Interception of hydrocarbons; - (i) Access for maintenance.
+- (a) Capacity adequate for a 10% AEP event; - (b) Rate of soakage determined through a loakage lest with an appropriate reduction factor (at least 0.5) applied to accommodate locular thereformance over time; - (c) Capacity to accommodate the maximum potential impermeable area; - (d) Overland flow paths to accor me late flows in excess of the design storm; - (e) Confirmation that the so kage system will not have an adverse effect on surrounding land and properties from land statility, seepage, or overland flow issues; - (f) Soakage system to L + located above static groundwater level; - (g) Pre-treatment device to minimise silt ingress may be required; - (h) Interception of hydrocarbons; - (i) Access for maintenance.